Key concepts glossary

 Scope

 Scope is the rule that decides where a setting applies.
-In OmniLab, it usually answers whether something is off, campaign-wide, touchpoint-specific, or limited to one or more organisations.
+It usually answers whether something is off, set for the whole campaign, set per touchpoint, or limited to one or more organisations.

-Some setups use different labels for SSO-backed user profiles.
+Some setups show different labels for users who sign in with your company account.
 Follow the labels shown in your own workspace rather than assuming one universal OmniLab name.

 Slug

-A Smart Link is a dynamic, trackable URL that redirects users to a destination while collecting analytics.
-Smart Links are often paired with QR codes and are designed for cross-channel distribution.
+A OmniLab Smart Link is a dynamic, trackable URL that redirects users to a destination while collecting analytics.
+OmniLab Smart Links are often paired with QR codes and are designed for cross-channel distribution.

 T-W